Wells Fargo Cash Wise Visa Card

 If you’re already doing some banking with Wells Fargo, the Cash Wise Visa Card could be a nice addition to your wallet.
 We love the seamless transfer of rewards to your account, via ATM or to pay your mortgage.

 This no-annual-fee credit card offers a fairly standard 1.5% cash back on virtually every purchase — excluding things like pre-paid gift cards and casino gaming chips — but it lacks some of the extra earning potential we see in other cards in this category.
 However, it has a $200 cash back sign-up bonus with a relatively low minimum spending requirement of $1,000, which is a pretty great offer compared to other 1.5% cash back cards.

 Wells Fargo recently bumped up the sign-up bonus value, which makes this card slightly more attractive and should push it into the definite-maybe category for consumers shopping for a credit card.
 You’ll earn $200 (up from $150) when you spend $1,000 within the first three months after account opening.

 The card also comes with a nice perk for the first year: You’ll earn 1.8% cash back on all Android Pay or Apple Pay mobile wallet purchases.
 You’re not charged any fee to use a mobile wallet, so this could serve as a slight boost in rewards — assuming you’re comfortable using your phone to pay at the register and the merchants you do business with accept mobile payments.

-For users interested in a no-fuss rewards program, Cash Wise Visa is ideal.
+For users interested in a no-fuss rewards program, the Wells Fargo Cash Wise Visa is ideal.
 But if you’re looking for a card that offers increased rewards in certain categories, you’ll do best to look elsewhere.

 Who should get this card